nejma/scalajs/README.md

 # scalajs
-Time to jump on the future
+Time to jump on the future of JavaScript: the functional approach